 “What a treat!” the Lakers’ general manager greeted a larger number of media members Wednesday at the team’s practice facility in El Segundo.
-But one particular topic emerged that show the uncertainty the Lakers face when they begin training camp Saturday and beyond.
+But one particular topic emerged that shows the uncertainty the Lakers face when they begin training camp Saturday and beyond.

 That involved Kobe Bryant, who continues rehabbing a left Achilles tendon that will keep him out for at least the beginning of training camp.
 The Lakers offered no update on whether Bryant ahs progressed from running on a weight-bearing treadmill at 75 percent of his body weight.
 Before his return, Bryant must run at full body weight and progress toward basketball-related drills.

 That makes it unclear if he will return for the Lakers’ season opener Oct.
 29 against the Clippers, or any of the team’s eight exhibition games through Oct.
 25.